BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 * [11: other types of inner elements, undefined, arrays, and functions](#11)
 * [12: escaping strings](#12)
 * [more reading](#more)

-This is a step-by-step introduction to the features of FuncyTag in Javascript.
-This tutorial is also available as a [FuncyTag Python Tutorial](PYTHON_TUTORIAL.md).

 <a name="1"/>
 ### LESSON 1: basic use